-Expect Good Things
+Recognize the Good Things

 We all go through tough times.
 I don’t know of anyone immune to that.
 When the circumstances in our lives feel challenging, it’s easy to lose sight of the good things.
-One part of my new years resolution has been to improve my ability to recognize, acknowledge and appreciate the sweet goodness in life everyday, even when it is hard.
+One part of my new year’s resolution has been to improve my ability to recognize, acknowledge and appreciate the sweet goodness in life every day, even when it is hard.

-I have a journal that my daughter made for me and I wrote on the cover, “Expect Good Things.”
+I have a journal that my daughter made for me and I wrote on the cover, “Notice Good Things.”
 I’ve challenged myself to write down at least 3 good things that happen to me over the course of each day until the journal is full.
 Writing down the good things makes me turn my attention toward the good.
 As I go through my day, I must pay attention, so I don’t overlook good things like someone letting me over into a driving lane during rush hour, or a surprise compliment from a stranger.

 We are bombarded with input every day.
 The more we can tune in or align ourselves with “good news,” the more it will appear as if life is mostly good.
 The result is that although the background of our lives won’t change that much, we will experience it differently when we choose to let the good things take priority in our awareness.
 We know good things are out there.
 We need to invite them into our lives, come to expect them as much as, if not more than we expect the national news media to tell us all the “bad” news.

 What you see, is what you get. . .